adambard/learnxinyminutes-docs/de-de/scala-de.html.markdown

 /////////////////////////////////////////////////
 // 3.
-Flow Control
+Flusskontrolle
 /////////////////////////////////////////////////

-// Wertebereiche und Schleifen
+// Wertebereiche und Schleifen:

 1 to 5
 val r = 1 to 5